w3f/polkadot-wiki/docs/learn/learn-validator.md

 candidate is backed in a fork of the relay chain, it is still _pending availability_, i.e., it is not fully included (only tentatively included) as part of the relay chain until it is proven available (together with the PoV).
 Validators also contribute to the so-called **availability distribution**.
 The data availability scheme consists in the distribution by in-core validators of the candidate block information in the form of erasure codes.
 Information regarding the candidate's availability will be noted in the following relay chain blocks.
-Only when there is enough information the candidate is considered available and can proceed to secondary checks.
+Only when there is enough information the candidate is considered available and can be included.

 ## Secondary Checkers

 Validators also participate in the so-called [**approval process**](./learn-parachains-protocol.md#approval-process).
-Once the parablock is considered available and part of the rollup chain, it is still _pending approval_.
+Once the parablock is considered available and included, it is still _pending approval_.
 Because in-core validators are a small subset of all validators, there is a risk that the majority of those validators assigned to a core might be dishonest by chance.
-It is thus necessary to run a secondary verification of the rollup block before it can be considered approved.
+It is thus necessary to run a secondary verification of the rollup block before it can be considered **approved**.
 Having a secondary verification step avoids the allocation of more in-core validators that will ultimately reduce the system's throughput.
-If no disputes arise, the candidate block can be included in a fork on the relay chain.
+If no disputes arise, the candidate block will be approved.

 ## Disputes